Hepatitis C: Epidemiology

 The World Health Organization estimated in a 2021 report that 58 million people globally were living with chronic hepatitis C as of 2019.
-About 1.5 million people are infected per year, and about 290,000 people die yearly from hepatitis C-related diseases, mainly from liver cancer and cirrhosis.
+About 1.5 million people are infected per year, and about 290,000 people die yearly from hepatitis C–related diseases, mainly from liver cancer and cirrhosis.

-Hepatitis C infection rates increased substantially in the 20th century due to a combination of intravenous drug abuse and the reuse of poorly sterilized medical equipment.
+Hepatitis C infection rates increased substantially in the 20th century due to a combination of injection drug use and the reuse of poorly sterilized medical equipment.
 However, advancements in treatment have led to notable declines in chronic infections and deaths from the virus.
 As a result, the number of chronic patients receiving treatment worldwide has grown from about 950,000 in 2015 to 9.4 million in 2019.
 During the same period, hepatitis C deaths declined from about 400,000 to 290,000.

 Previously, a 2013 study found high infection rates (>3.5% population infected) in Central and East Asia, North Africa and the Middle East, intermediate infection rates (1.5–3.5%) in South and Southeast Asia, sub-Saharan Africa, Andean, Central and Southern Latin America, Caribbean, Oceania, Australasia and Central, Eastern and Western Europe; and low infection rates (<1.5%) in Asia-Pacific, Tropical Latin America and North America.

 Among those chronically infected, the risk of cirrhosis after 20 years varies between studies but has been estimated at ~10–15% for men and ~1–5% for women.
 The reason for this difference is not known.
 Once cirrhosis is established, the rate of developing hepatocellular carcinoma is ~1–4% per year.
 Rates of new infections have decreased in the Western world since the 1990s due to improved screening of blood before transfusion.

-In Egypt, following Egypt's 2030 Vision, the country managed to bring down the infection rates of Hepatitis C from 22% in 2011 to just 2% in 2021.
+In Egypt, following Egypt's 2030 Vision, the country managed to bring down the infection rates of hepatitis C from 22% in 2011 to just 2% in 2021.
 It was believed that the high prevalence in Egypt was linked to a discontinued mass-treatment campaign for schistosomiasis, using improperly sterilized glass syringes.